 Some come for the outdoor activities.
 Camping, hiking, swimming, and geocaching are usually on the agenda.
 One of the more popular trails takes visitors through the redevelopment area.
 In 2012, organizers began planting some four million trees with the goal of complete reforestation by 2040.

 Other visitors come to see the park’s man-made facilities.
-Starting in 1933, Bastrop State Park was one of the Civilian Conservation Corps’ first major projects.
+Starting in 1933, Bastrop State Park was one of the Civilian Conservation Corps’ (CCC) first major projects.
 In many ways, it served as a model for the other CCC state and national parks around the country.
-Many of these facilities are available for meetings, family reunions, quinceaneras, and other large events.
-Come with your RV and enjoy both the natural and the the man-made sights at Bastrop State Park.
+Many of these facilities are still available for meetings, family reunions, quinceaneras, and other large events.
+Come with your RV and enjoy both the natural and the man-made sights at Bastrop State Park.

 RV Rentals in Bastrop State Park

 You'll find Bastrop State Park just 35 miles southeast of Austin along TX-71.
 The park is only 1.7 miles from the center of Bastrop, which is the closest city.
 If find yourself needing supplies or food, you'll find it here.
 There are plenty of restaurants and even a movie theater, so the luxuries of city life aren't far away.

 Roads in this area are clear of obstacles and height restrictions that may hinder RVs.
 RVers making their way to the park will likely rather use Park Road 1A as it is paved.
 Park Road 1C is the back entrance to the park and leads to Buescher State Park, but it is is not paved and maybe a more bumpy ride.
 Within the park, the roads are paved and pleasant to drive along.
 There are no restrictions or obstacles to worry about.
 Once you've parked your rig, take the time to explore on foot or by bike.